 Edema is the medical term for swelling.
-It is a general response of the body to injury or inflammation.
-Edema can be isolated to a small area or affect the entire body.
-Medications, infections, pregnancy, and many medical problems can cause edema.
+Body parts swell from injury or inflammation.
+It can affect a small area or the entire body.
+Medications, infections, pregnancy, and many other medical problems can cause edema.

-Edema results whenever small blood vessels become "leaky" and release fluid into nearby tissues.
-The extra fluid accumulates, causing the tissue to swell.
+Edema happens when your small blood vessels become "leaky" and release fluid into nearby tissues.
+That extra fluid builds up, which makes the tissue swell.

-Edema and heart disease (congestive heart failure): When the heart weakens and pumps blood less effectively, fluid can slowly build up, creating leg edema.
-If fluid buildup occurs rapidly, fluid in the lungs (pulmonary edema) can develop.
-If there is heart failure of the right side of the heart, oftentimes edema can develop in the abdomen, as well.
+Heart disease (congestive heart failure): When the heart weakens and pumps blood less effectively, fluid can slowly build up, creating leg edema.
+If fluid buildup occurs quickly, fluid in the lungs, known as pulmonary edema, can develop.
+If your heart failure is on the right side of your heart, edema can develop in the abdomen, as well.